franciscarpenter/cmod-chemical-fingerprints/README.md

 Data files in `data/` are licensed under CC BY 4.0.
 Please provide attribution for any uses of the data provided.

 # Contents
-5 notebooks covering all of the analysis described are available in `notebooks/`:
+5 notebooks covering all of the analyses described are available in `notebooks/`:
 1. `dpaint-cmod-vs-non-cmod.ipynb` includes the unvariate statistical and ML analyses comparing c-mods and non-c-mods identified from the d.paint screen
 2. `cdcode-cmod-vs-non-c-mod.ipynb` inclues the same univariate statistical and ML analyses, but instead comparing CD-Code c-mods to d.paint non-c-mods
 3. `correlation_num_condensates.ipynb` includes, for d.paint c-mods, analyses correlating the number of condensates modulated with chemical descriptor properties